Fordi/amv-skit-titles/Readme.md

 How did you make these?
 -----------------------

-1. I deployed [Skitter](https://gist.github.com/3792504) on my local machine's [webserver](http://www.wampserver.com/en/)
+1. I deployed [Skitter](https://github.com/Fordi/skitter) on my local machine's [webserver](http://www.wampserver.com/en/)
 2. I copied the [AMV Hell](http://www.amvhell.com/) videos into a subfolder of skitter
 3. One by one, I configured Skitter to point to an appropriate video, acquired the credits listing page from the AMV Hell site, and built a CSS selector to point to each of the credits.
-    * For AMV Hell 1-3, I had to use [VLC](http://www.videolan.org/vlc/index.html) to convert them to webm format, so that Chrome could play them.
+    * For AMV Hell 1-3 and CE, I had to use [VLC](http://www.videolan.org/vlc/index.html) to convert them to webm format, so that Chrome could play them.
 4. I pointed my browser to my local machine, and started creating the ASS file using Skitter's interface.
+5. For AMV Hell 0 and /0, I was lucky enough to find someone had already created a skit-log with times.
+A quick PHP script translated those into ASS.
+They're to-the-second resolution, so they're a little off one way or ther other, but frankly, I'm glad to not have to watch them.

 Can you do {insert compilation here}?
 --------------------------------------------